-For years the US Migrant Office for Imperial Valley (IV) of California, has been educating adult migrants who missed formal education because they were constantly traveling as children.
-Recently the CoVid crisis heighted the current migrant children's plight, as over 7000 migrant-worker children, aged 5-18 in the IV area, face quarantine and school closure.
+For years the Migrant Office for Imperial Valley (IV) of California, has been educating legal resident adult migrants who missed formal education because they were constantly traveling as children.
+Recently the CoVid crisis heighted the current migrant children's plight, as over 7000 migrant children, ages 5-18 in the Region 4 area, face quarantine and school closure.
 Basic education, approved by the US Dept. of Education for reading, mathematics, and digital instruction, remains missing for these children.
 They need a flexible and mobile way to study.

-The Rotary Club of Rancho Bernardo Club, along with the Calexico School District, other school districts, and Rotario Puruandiro (our International Partner in Mexico), researched several mobile education systems that use cell phones and tablets to manage remote education needs.
+The Rotary Club of Rancho Bernardo, along with the Calexico Rotary Club and School District, other school districts, and Rotario Puruandiro (our International Grant Partner in Mexico), researched several mobile education systems that use cell phones and tablets to manage remote education needs.
 The group chose Learning Upgrade, winner of the 2019 X-prize for Literacy (a $20 million grant), to complete the annual program being sought, because of its low cost and history of success with over 3 million students, worldwide.

-Approximately 600 children, at cost of $50 per child for each license, will participate in this grant for one year, but laying the ground for the coming years.
+Approximately 700 children over three years, at cost of $40 per child for each license, will participate in this grant for one year, but laying the ground for the coming years.
 Most are based in the Imperial Valley area, but a few live across the border in Mexico.
+We are going to focus on a specific grade of children, example starting with 210 children two-years prior to their third GED year.
 Their study program leads to an eventual high school GED degree.
 Or, if their families become stationary, put them back in a traditional school at a grade level higher than without the program.
 Wireless devises, for cell service, will be supplied by the Migrant Office mentioned above, as their share of the project.